jamesmortensen/random-gmail-quotes/README.md

   To replace the quotes with your own, edit the quotes.js file.
 You may use HTML markup, but be sure to escape your quotation marks!

-  Alternatively, if you don't want to hack the code, on the right side of the address bar in your Gmail tab, click the page action icon and edit the JSON array with your own quotes.
-Just be sure to save that data to a backup file, just in case!
+  The best option for managing the quotes is to use the quote manager.
+On the right side of the address bar in your Gmail tab, click the page action icon.
+This pulls up a nice quote editor where you can add quotes, edit quotes, and remove quotes.

+  The JSON array importer is still available by clicking the "JSON Panel" link in the bottom left of the quote manager.
+Just be sure to save that data to a backup file, just in case, as the JSON Panel is difficult to use.

   In case it isn't clear, this is licensed under the MIT License.
 So do with this what you please.